seeebiii/projen-test/README.md

 After the last step, you'll notice that the first GitHub Action should be running.

+Have a look at the published package: [@seeebiii/projen-test](https://www.npmjs.com/package/@seeebiii/projen-test)

 #### Publish to Maven Repository

 Since we want to make our CDK construct public, I'm describing the steps to publish it to [Maven Central](https://oss.sonatype.org/), the main Maven repository (like npm fo Node.js packages).